Comparison of Private Housing, Mobile Home Lot Rental, Public and Subsidized Housing Unlawful Detainer (Eviction) Action

 Fair Housing Act and state discrimination statute require reasonable accommodation

-Same as #1.
+Same as A1

-Same as #1, plus Rehabilitation Act.
+Same as A1, plus Rehabilitation Act.

 Unlawful or criminal activity